 The Company maintains a Restricted Stock Plan which it established in 1989 (the "Restricted Stock Plan") for key employees (including all officers and directors who are employees).
 The Restricted Stock Plan provides that eligible employees ("Participants") may enter into restricted stock purchase agreements to purchase shares of the Common Stock of the Company, subject to various forfeiture restrictions ("Restricted Stock").
 A total of 250,000 shares of Common Stock were made available for purchase under the Restricted Stock Plan.
 The Compensation Committee has the authority to determine (i) those who may purchase Restricted Stock, (ii) the time or times at which Restricted Stock may be purchased, (iii) the number of shares of Restricted Stock which may be purchased, (iv) the duration of the restrictions on the Restricted Stock, (v) the manner and type of restrictions to be imposed on the Restricted Stock, and (vi) the purchase price to be paid for the Restricted Stock (which purchase price may not be less than the \$1 per share par value of the Common Stock on the date the Restricted Stock is purchased), and (vii) the method of payment of the purchase price.
-The Stock Option Committee did not authorize any persons to purchase any shares under this plan during fiscal 1993 or fiscal 1995.
-During fiscal 1994 the Stock Option Committee authorized the grant of 25,000 shares to Gen. Franklin.
+During fiscal 1996, the Stock Option Committee authorized the grant of an aggregate of 75,000 shares of Restricted Stock to the nine Company Officers at an option price of \$6.00 per share.
+The Stock Option Committee did not authorize any persons to purchase any shares under this plan during fiscal 1995.
+During fiscal 1994 the Stock Option Committee authorized the grant of 25,000 shares to General Franklin.